-Graduate assistantship stipends have greatly increased, and now range from $14,000 up to $22,000 a year (plus tuition waiver).
+Graduate assistantship stipends have greatly increased, and now range from $12,500 up to $24,000 a year (plus tuition waiver).
 Presently, all full-time students funded.
 Assistantships not only offer teaching opportunities in writing and rhetoric coursework, but also undergraduate creative writing classes as well.
 Assistantship assignments also include opportunity to coordinate VCU’s national literary awards, including the Cabell First Novelist, Levis Reading Prize, and Tarumoto Prize in short fiction.
 Newly established travel stipends for MFA students for summer writing conference and study abroad travel, as well as yearly travel funding and registration waivers for students attending the annual AWP conference.
 Due to the competitive nature of the process, VCU can not offer such assistantships to part-time applicants.
-Additional forms of financial aid (i.e., loans), please see:
+For additional forms of financial aid (i.e., loans), please see:

 For current student tuition and fees, see https://www.vcu.edu/enroll/sa/.

 The Graduate Assistantship (GA) is the creative writing program’s primary source of funding for its full-time students.
 All GAs include a full tuition waiver plus 9-12 month annual stipend.
 The current average GA yearly stipend is $14,000 but some select GA positions (Cabell Fellow, Levis Coordinator, Blackbird Lead Associate Editor) have higher annual stipends of up to $24,000.

 As of October 15, 2018, MFA applicants who are aplying for full time enrollment and wish to be considered for a possible Graduate Assistantship must also must submit a separate for graduate assistantship applicaition as part of the VCU online application process.
 As a part of that online application you will be asked to submit a single additional document that contains the following (in numbered order):